-Missouri must take action on several priority issues in 2020 for our rural areas to remain vibrant and grow into the 21st century.
+Missouri must take action on several priority issues for our rural areas to remain vibrant and grow into the 21st century.

 Missouri’s farmers export massive amounts of products to foreign countries.
 We need to open new markets and fix existing issues with our trading partners.